 Winter fishermen exercise plenty of patience

 December and January, two months that for a long time were rarely associated with fishing of any kind in this area, have now become almost like any other good month to wet a hook.
 New techniques that were brought up from the lower coast of Texas have transformed the dismal winter months into a saltwater fisherman’s paradise.
 Trophy trout of epic proportions have now become synonymous with Sabine Lake, if you don’t believe me just ask around places like Houston and Galveston.
-Our small little hole of a lake routinely spits out some of the best trout on the upper coast.
+Our small little hole of a lake has spit out some of the best trout on the upper coast when it’s right.

 cash in on some extraordinary fishing, this is where patience plays a huge part in the program.